W

 Please take a few moments of your day to remember and honor those that have fought for us to be Free and the Families of those that lost love ones fighting for us.
-Keep them in you prayer.
+Keep them in you prayers.

 Both of my Great grandfathers served in